-Road trip!
 Pack your bags ‘cos you’re in for a ride.
-Go on a road trip from Singapore to Malaysia and discover some culture, art, shopping and food along the way.
+Travel from Singapore to Malaysia and discover culture, art, shopping and food along the way.

 Making full use of the long weekend and taking a short break from Singapore is always a great idea.
-What’s not so great is packing for airport security, trudging through airports and the possibility of hanging around waiting rooms because a flight is delayed.
-That’s why we love a good ol’ road trip… to Malaysia!
-Time to go old school and just drive across the causeway for a road trip from Singapore to Malaysia.
+What’s not so great is packing for airport security, trudging through airports and the possibility of hanging around waiting rooms because your flight is delayed.
+That’s why we love a good ol’ adventure on the road!
+Time to go old school travel and drive across the causeway for a road trip from Singapore to Malaysia.

 Packing for a road trip is a lot more liberal.
-No more restrictions on liquid in small 100ml bottles!
-Still, that doesn’t mean you won’t look dodgy travelling over to Malaysia with a trunk full of knives and assorted sharp objects.
+No liquid restrictions in small 100ml bottles!
+Still, that doesn’t mean you won’t look dodgy travelling to Malaysia with a trunk full of knives and assorted sharp objects.
 You do still have to make it through immigration…

 Be the hostess with the mostest:

-Might seem trivial, but when crossing the border to Malaysia from Singapore, always make sure that the immigration officers have stamped and inked your passport (and that it is visible to the naked eye!).
-Because if not, coming back in to Singapore is going to be a little difficult.
+Don’t forget to fill in your arrival card within three days before your return to Singapore.
+You’ll need to present this at the checkpoint on your way home.
+Also, this might seem trivial, but when you’re crossing the border to Malaysia from Singapore, always make sure the immigration officers have stamped and inked your passport (and that it’s visible to the naked eye!).
+Otherwise, coming back to Singapore will be difficult.
 Believe us, we’ve learned this the hard way.

 This sleepy colonial town is a gem with lively laneways and heritage buildings waiting to be discovered.
 The best way to get around?
 By foot!
 A little like Singapore, Malacca is a small coastal town rich in heritage and culture.
-A 4-5 hour road trip from Singapore, Malacca’s a great place if you’re just looking for a bit of quick respite from the city life.
-Stay in or near the Jonker River to immerse yourself in the hustle and bustle and while you’re in Malacca, you have to try the Assam Laksa and chicken rice balls (and that’s just the tip of the iceberg!).
-Lucky for you, we’ve put together a little field guide to Malacca!
+A four- to five-hour road trip from Singapore, Malacca’s a great place if you’re looking for a quick respite from city life.
+Stay in or near the Jonker River to immerse yourself in the hustle and bustle.
+While you’re in Malacca, you have to try the chicken rice balls (and that’s just the tip of the iceberg!).

-If you find that even on holiday, you get the urge to be near a swish mall, nice restaurants, and tall buildings, then Kuala Lumpur is the city for you across the causeway.
-A drive from Singapore would take you 5-6 hours, but brace yourself for the traffic in Kuala Lumpur when you arrive.
-It’ll be worth it when you hit the food havens of Jalan Alor (you have to get some roasted chicken wings!) and Petaling Street, shop a storm around KL from Bangsar to Bukit Bintang, and check in to a snazzy hotel like Aloft KL, Chaos Hotel or the rustic Sekeping Backlane.
+If you need to be near a swish mall, nice restaurants and tall buildings, Kuala Lumpur is the city across the causeway for you.
+A drive from Singapore will take you five to six hours, but brace yourself for the traffic in KL when you arrive.
+It’ll be worth it when you hit the food havens of Jalan Alor (get those roasted chicken wings!) and Petaling Street.
+Next, shop up a storm from Bangsar to Bukit Bintang, and check in to a snazzy hotel like Aloft KL, Chaos Hotel or the rustic Sekeping Backlane.

-Listed as a UNESCO World Cultural Heritage Site in 2008, the island of Penang has no shortage of cultural sights and natural scenery.
-Soft, sandy beaches and great food all around, Penang is also known for its vibrant street art.
-The quaint nooks and crannies of Georgetown and the Tropical Spice Garden – the only spice garden in South East Asia – as well as Penang’s many flea markets and night markets are must-see for visitors.
+Listed as a Unesco World Cultural Heritage Site in 2008, the island of Penang has no shortage of cultural sights and natural scenery.
+With soft, sandy beaches and great food all around, Penang is also known for its vibrant street art.
+The quaint nooks and crannies of Georgetown and the Tropical Spice Garden – the only spice garden in South East Asia – as well as Penang’s many flea markets and night markets are must-sees for visitors.
 Stay in a cosy B&B for an authentic Penang experience.